glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 with the `.dsres`, `.dsmap`, `.dsm` or `.dssave` extensions.
 Those will be in the tenths of megabytes size range.

-Do an Internet search about those filename extensions and you should come across a couple tools for editing and manipulating *Tank* files.
+Do an Internet search about those filename extensions and you should come across a couple tools for editing and manipulating *Tank* archives.
 GPG released official tools for modders to create their own Tanks with custom game content.
 A more careful search might lead you to Scott Bilas' personal site, where he made available [a C++ header file][link_tank_struct] from the game's source code that contains the structure of a Tank archive.
 Finding this file made things